-Unfavorable changes in economic conditions, including declining consumer confidence, inflation, high unemployment, and the threat of recession, among others, may lead the Exchange's customers to modify coverage, not renew policies, or even cancel policies, which could adversely affect the premium revenue of the Exchange, and consequently our management fee.
-The extent to which economic conditions could impact the Exchange's operations and our management fee was exacerbated with the COVID-19 pandemic and the post-pandemic economic environment.
-In particular, unanticipated increased inflation costs including medical cost inflation, building material cost inflation, auto repair and replacement cost inflation, and tort issues may impact adequacy of estimated loss reserves and future premium rates of the Exchange.
-The extent and duration of the impacts to economic conditions remain uncertain as post-pandemic conditions continue to evolve.
+Unfavorable changes in economic conditions, including declining consumer confidence, inflation, high unemployment, and the threat of recession, among others, may lead the Exchange's customers to modify coverage, not renew policies, or even cancel policies, which could adversely affect the premium revenue of the Exchange, and consequently our management fee revenue.
+Inflation remained elevated from historical levels during 2023.
+Continued elevated inflation or supply chain disruptions could impact the Exchange's operations and our management fees.
+In particular, unanticipated increased inflation costs including medical cost inflation, building material cost inflation, auto repair and replacement cost inflation, and social inflation may impact adequacy of estimated loss reserves and future premium rates of the Exchange.
+The extent and duration of the impacts to economic conditions remain uncertain.
 If any of these items impacted the financial condition or operations of the Exchange, it could have an impact on our financial results.
 See Financial Condition, Liquidity and Capital Resources, and Part I, Item 1A.
 "Risk Factors" contained within this report for a discussion of potential impacts to our operations or those of the Exchange.